 The City of Manhattan Beach launched the City's Sustainability Task Force (STF) in 2018, initiating meetings on April 20, 2018 during Earth Month.
 The Task Force is composed of a diverse cross-section of Manhattan Beach’s community from business, scientific, nonprofit, environmental, and education fields with professional experience or demonstrated expertise in sustainability topics.
 Sustainability Task Force members provide technical expertise and original research and analysis to help form initiatives and policy recommendations to the City Council regarding environmental sustainability issues.
 The STF contributes to the development of policies and programs related to a variety of topics including: climate action and energy, low-impact development and sustainable building, smart water management, and climate adaptation and resiliency.

-In September 2018, the City of Manhattan Beach formed the Sustainability Youth Council (SYC).
-The SYC is comprised of a diverse group of students ranging in grades 5 – 12 representing the Manhattan Beach community, who share a passion for protecting the environment and supporting the City’s environmental policies and goals.
+In September 2018, the City of Manhattan Beach formed the Sustainability Youth Task Force (SYTF).
+The SYTF is comprised of a diverse group of students ranging in grades 5 – 12 representing the Manhattan Beach community, who share a passion for protecting the environment and supporting the City’s environmental policies and goals.
 Members were selected by the City’s Sustainability Task Force (STF) through a written application process.
-The Sustainability Youth Council is managed by members of the Sustainability Task Force and plays a vital role in introducing environmental programs in the community.
-SYC members address issues such as plastic pollution, climate change, and water conservation.
-The SYC meets once a month.
-For more information, view the SYC Guidelines (PDF).
+The Sustainability Youth Task Force is managed by members of the Sustainability Task Force and plays a vital role in introducing environmental programs in the community.
+SYTF members address issues such as plastic pollution, climate change, and water conservation.
+The SYTF meets once a month.
+For more information, view the SYTF Guidelines (PDF).

 Mayor's Town Hall on the Environment 2018